Conditions of Residency for MRS Accommodation sites

 d) participate to the best of their ability in the communal life of their accommodation complex, and in their conduct, always show consideration for other residents;

-e) for the purposes of community management and residential support, inform their Head (by completing an MRS Absent from Residence form) if they will not be residing in their accommodation for a period of longer than 3 consecutive nights (e.g. for reasons of academic placement; holidays/travel; extended stay with family/friends);
+e) for the purposes of community management and residential support, inform their Head (by completing an MRS Absent from Residence form) if they will not be residing in their accommodation for a period of longer than 3 consecutive nights (e.g. for reasons of academic placement; holidays/travel; extended stay with family/friends).
+Residents under the age of 18 years must first obtain permission from their parent or guardian and inform the Head using the MRS Absent from Residence form prior to any overnight absence from their accommodation complex; and

 f) complete MRS orientation and induction programs at the commencement of their residency, and at such other times during the residency required by MRS, so that they understand the MRS community expectations about matters such as what is acceptable behaviour within residences; interpersonal interactions; sexual consent; consumption of and attitudes toward alcohol; and any other foundations of the MRS community standards.